hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 **Entity Examples** - A list of examples for each entity .
 Minimum 10 examples.
 Examples - **Grocery_item**: `Guava juice`, `apples`, `ashirwaad atta`

-## **Training patterns**
+##### **Training patterns**

 1. Longer Sentences
   Enables model to perform better on paraphrases.
 Example - `tell me apple price on bigbasket` instead of `apple price on bigbasket` What is the price of apple today?  instead of price of apple

 2. Variety in usage of synonyms especially verbs.
   Examples -
   If `I want to buy apples` is already present
   `I need to purchase apples` is better than  `i want to purchase apples`.
 You can add the latter too if you want.

 3. Try and vary the position of the entity across sentences in training data Prevents the model from getting biased towards a particular position Examples -
   `I would like 2 packets of cow milk` - *entity in the end*.
   `Help me purchase some bananas from that shop` - *entity in middle*

 4. Spelling errors in the training data are harmful.

 5. Number of sentences should increase if context of model expands
   For example in *Grocery Shopping*, if context is limited to `buying grocery` then 10 sentences like `I want to buy apples` are fine.
   But if context expands to say `information about items` in addition to `buying grocery` then add at least 10 - 15 more variations like  `price of butter` or `What is the price of apple on grofers?`

+6. <h6>Negative examples</h6> You can add negative training data as well.

+  - These examples are used to make the model more robust to some confusing cases.
+  - Cases where the example might be similar to the training patterns is some aspects, but the desired entity is absent.
+  - Here the model will end up giving false positives.
+  - This can be solved by adding negative examples.

-## **Entity examples**
+##### **Entity examples**

 This is a list of examples for each entity.
 This list is used to multiply data while training.
 For eg. If you have the following training examples.

 | SENTENCE                                     | GROCERY_ITEM |